droglenc/NCMTH107/modules/Sampling_Distributions/CE4.md

 ## Plowing Snow
 <img src="../zimgs/snowplow.jpg" alt="Snow plowing" class="img-right">
-Supposed that it is know that the distribution of times spent plowing a city block on snow days is right-skewed with a mean of 45 seconds and a standard deviation of 28 seconds.
+Suppose that it is know that the distribution of times spent plowing a single city block on snow days is right-skewed with a mean of 45 seconds and a standard deviation of 28 seconds.

 1. What is the probability that in a sample of 5 blocks that the mean is greater than 60 seconds?
 1. What is the probability that it will take longer than 60 seconds for one block?